pran-7-5/eco_style/README.md

 ________________________________________________
 Banning of paper.
 Banning of currency notes immediately and digital apps are already there.
+I don't think that banks will be required.

 The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.